 Now, as a triathlete training and competing in the Ironman and other events in the US and internationally, you have a special connection to the environment.
 Cleaner air and water and less turbulent weather are integral to your sport and enjoying the planet's natural resources.
 It brings me to the subject of your wetsuit and how its selection can help create a healthy environment without negatively impacting your performance by an iota.
 Indeed, we'll demonstrate here how you can get this equipment - dedicated as it is to a better swimming experience - to improve your times and be environmentally friendly simultaneously.

 Triathletes who are serious about beating their PBs on every outing won't compromise on buoyancy, flexibility, and aerodynamic comfort.
 Recently, I came across the Sumarpo wetsuit range, which checks all these boxes.
 After deploying the latest technology in the stated crucial departments, it has emerged with products that fit the best green thinking evident in triathlon athletics.
 How have they achieved this?
 In several ways:

-The Sumarpo wetsuits use a unique, entirely biodegradable neoprene they call Aeroatom that's NANO-coated and covers practically all the athlete's body.
+The Sumarpo wetsuits use a unique, entirely biodegradable neoprene they call Aeroatom that's NANO-coated and covers practically all of the athlete's body.
 It provides up to 60% more buoyancy than conventional neoprene to the front legs where, incidentally, the kick and power come from, triggering a forward body shift and balanced swimming position that glides through the water.

 If you think it ends there, think again.
 Sumarpo also made sure the inner lining and shoulder wraps contain enough flex in the fabric to create maximum upper-body freedom, vital to every athlete's sustained swimming speed.
 And it provides superior thermal insulation to combat the coldest waters - the one thing that can take optimal performance down and out in seconds.